The extreme Lampshading

 - Warhammer40000's Hive Cities, which have been varyingly described as planets hollowed out to make room for entire cities, or in the case of Necromunda, overpopulated and horrifically violent kilometer-high skyscraper arcologies the size of cities.

 - Bezoar City of Hard Reset is a vast, towering Cyber Punk example of this.
 As Yahtzee pointed out: "There's one level where you're in a subway station and a few corridors later you're on a rooftop!"
 They did sort of hint at it with how tall Bezoar is implied to be, at certain points the wind whistles by fast enough to suggest you are a very... appreciable distance from the ground that you most definitely can't see.
 Yet, when you look up?
 There's still a lot more city to go.
-Seems pretty likely that with it being that tall and this trope what it is, the designers would layer the city.

 - Tokyo of Binary Domain has been made into one-if only because of global warming.
 It actually does address why this happened (Global Warming) and it is probably the only example with a giant sewer tower meant to help with the plumbing of the upper city.